ruixiaoLee/lut_seal_simulation/README.md

 # lut_seal_simulation
 Our program is only tested on 64-bit platform.<br>
-Revise the `CMakeList.txt` to compile the code you need.<br>
-When you make LUT use the source code `makeTable.cpp`, please only available the part of code you need.<br>

 ## Prerequisites
 Microsoft SEAL version 4.0.0, OpenFHE 1.0.3, CMake and OpenMP is needed.